Best antivirus software of 2023

 • May seem confusing to new users

-Bitdefender is the second best antivirus program.
-It’s much more than just an antivirus because of all the features it provides.
-It gives you access to a VPN, an anti-tracker, a dedicated browser for safe online banking, protection against malware, and more.
+Bitdefender is a well-known antivirus with the best free version.
+Apart from essential malware protection features, its premium plan gives you access to a VPN, an anti-tracker, a dedicated browser for safe online banking, and more.
 It’s hard to beat Bitdefender because of the wide range of features it comes with.

-It has a feature called Autopilot which Bitdefender says is your “Security Advisor.”
+As for the premium security package, Bitdefender has a feature called Autopilot which the provider says is your “Security Advisor.”
 This feature carefully analyzes your device and gives you bespoke security actions that you should take to protect it.

 You don’t have to worry about pop-ups appearing while you’re gaming or watching movies.
 Bitdefender automatically detects those activities and pauses its notifications and even unnecessary background processes until you quit your game or movie.